 Postmodernism and Nihilism

-Most pressing about postmodernism is that, in serious severity, it is dismantling any intelligible identity for the European, to the extent that values are concerned, owing to the fundamental scepticism it holds regarding truth.
-His scepticism means that the postmodernist has undercut intellectual and moral hierarchies in Europe and made “truth” claims, transcendental or transcultural, dubious.
+Most pressing about postmodernism is that, in serious severity, it is dismantling any intelligible identity for the European, to the extent that values are concerned, owing to the fundamental skepticism it holds regarding truth.
+His skepticism means that the postmodernist has undercut intellectual and moral hierarchies in Europe and made “truth” claims, transcendental or transcultural, dubious.
 This is evident in the musings of Harold Pinter, who in 1958 wrote:

 “There are no hard distinctions between what is real and what is unreal, nor between what is true and what is false.
 A thing is not necessarily either true or false; it can be both true and false.”

-Postmodernism in Europe is one form of nihilism, that is to say the belief that life has no intrinsic value, owing to the European becoming suspicious of truth.
+Postmodernism in Europe is one form of nihilism, that is to say, the belief that life has no intrinsic value, owing to the European becoming suspicious of truth.
 Resultantly, the postmodernist increasingly sees his world as appearing meaningless and devoid of any intrinsic values.
 “It’s the combination of narcissism and nihilism that really defines postmodernism, and that’s another interview for another time, if you’re interested in it,” as Al Gore put it.
 Once meaningless occurs, the nihilist will grow increasingly disillusioned about his very own identity and ultimate purpose in the world.

 Italian philosopher Gianni Vattimo argues that the postmodernist narrative is fragmented, whereas modernity, with its coherent narrative, is unified.
 Europe’s modernity narrative is oriented towards a foundation or origin.
 Its history is seen as developing through a logical progression.
 Conversely, by having no coherent narrative, Europe’s dalliance with postmodernism thus must coincide with nihilism.
 In what way, though, can Europe redress this fundamental disorientation?